Lana Cooper doesn’t usually talk about herself in the third person, but makes an exception when writing an author bio.

 Cooper is currently working on her second full-length novel, cranking out pages at a pace somewhere between Joyce Carol Oates and George R.R.
 Martin.

-In terms of non-fiction, Cooper has written extensively on a variety of pop culture topics for PopMatters, news stories for EDGE Media Network, and articles and reviews for horror fan site GhoulsOnFilm.
+In terms of non-fiction, Cooper has written extensively on a variety of pop culture topics for PopMatters, news stories for EDGE Media Network, and articles and reviews for female-driven horror fan site GhoulsOnFilm.

-In her personal life, Cooper enjoys comic books, talking to stuffed animals, and avoiding eye-contact with strangers on public transportation.
+When she’s not writing, Cooper enjoys comic books, talking to stuffed animals, and avoiding eye-contact with strangers on public transportation.